openssl/general-policies/policies/committer-policy.md

 To become a committer, start by contributing code.
 Read our coding style, and get to know our build and test system.
-Then, use the Github issue tracker, and our mailing lists find impactful ideas to work on.
+Then, use the Github issue tracker, and our mailing lists to find impactful ideas to work on.

 ## How to maintain committer status?